shamshadkhan/Burger-Builder/readme.md

 ## About

-Description: Its a small project using Laravel Framework PHP7,Mysql for running a restaurant site and api services
+Description: Its a small project using Laravel Framework PHP7,Mysql for running a burger builder site and api services

-Procedure:
+## Procedure

 1. Make sure the xampp is installed
 2. Place the project in htdocs folder of xampp
 3. IN the root directory create these folders storage/framework under it create folders